One Relationship that Is Rarely Restored

 First, draw on the wisdom in books like Dangerous Calling, Pastors at Risk and Make Smart Choices, which provide invaluable insights and practical suggestions on how to avoid many of the attitudes and behaviors that damage leadership relationships.

-Second, encourage your entire church leadership team (pastors, elders, deacons, ministry leaders, etc.) to go through our online course, Relational Wisdom 3.0.
+Second, encourage your entire church leadership team (pastors, elders, deacons, ministry leaders, etc.) to go through our online course, Discovering Relational Wisdom.
 If this training resonates with your team, encourage your leaders to take their relational and peacemaking skills to a deeper level through our RW Shepherd course.
 To strengthen the relational and peacemaking skills of your entire congregation, implement the action plan set forth in Bringing Relational Wisdom into Your Church.
 As your leadership team and your entire congregation study and practice these biblical relational skills, you can protect your church from becoming one of the tragic statistics described in Strike the Shepherd).

 It will be hard for busy leaders to take these kinds of proactive steps.
 The tyranny of urgent tends to keep us from seeing future dangers and taking steps to avoid them.